Zheoni/cooklang-chef/README.md

 ![](./images/bread3.png)

 ## What is this crate
-I wanted a couple more feature that cooklang did not have, so I extended the cooklang syntax and semantics a bit.
+I wanted a couple more features that cooklang did not have, so I extended the cooklang syntax and semantics a bit.

 **All regular cooklang files parse as the same recipe**, the extensions